subsquid/docs/docs/tutorials/create-a-simple-squid.md

 rm -rf db/migrations/*.js
 ```

-Then, make sure the Postgres docker container is running, in order to have a database to connect to, and run the following commands:
+Then, in order to have a database to which we can connect, we must make sure that the Postgres docker container is running, then run the following commands:

 ```bash
 npx squid-typeorm-migration generate
 npx squid-typeorm-migration apply
 ```

-These will, in order:
+These will:

-1. create the initial migration, by looking up the schema we defined in the previous chapter
+1. create the initial migration by looking up the schema we defined in the previous chapter;
-2. apply the migration
+2. apply the migration.

 ## Launch the project

-It's finally time to run the project.
+It's finally time to run the project!
 First, let's build the code

 ```bash
 npm run build